Basilica di San Marco

 The numbers behind Pala d'Oro

-As if the mosaics were not lavish enough, this 3x2 meter altarpiece is made of gold and silver, featuring 187 enamel plaques and a staggering 1,927 gems: 526 pearls, 330 garnets, 320 emeralds, 255 sapphires, 183 amethysts, 175 agates, 75 rubies, 34 topazes, 16 carnelians and 13 jaspers.
+As if the mosaics weren't lavish enough, this 3x2 meter altarpiece depicting scenes from the life of Christ is made of gold and silver, featuring 187 enamel plaques and a staggering 1,927 gemstones: 526 pearls, 330 garnets, 320 emeralds, 255 sapphires, 183 amethysts, 175 agates, 75 rubies, 34 topazes, 16 carnelians, and 13 jaspers.

 Sweeping views